ScorpionBytes/h3-cli/README.md

 underlying mechanics.

 h3-cli reads your `H3_API_KEY` from your h3-cli profile (under `$HOME/.h3`) to authenticate
-to the Horizon3.ai API and establishes a (temporary) session.
+to the Horizon3.ai API and establish a (temporary) session.
 The session token (a JWT) is cached under `$HOME/.h3`.
 The session token expires after 1 hour, at which point h3-cli will automatically re-authenticate and re-establish a session.